sformisano/graphql-bundler/README.md

 ## Why I Built GraphQL Bundler

-I wanted to have a better folder structure for the GraphQL projects I work on :)
+I wanted to have a better directory structure for the GraphQL projects I work on :)